Every day you live, your life expectancy increases by six hours. Incredible, eh?

 Mental acuity sadly tends to decline with age.
 Trusts with long-standing dividend records may be better-placed to generate an annual income than you in your 90s, trying to sell down a global tracker fund in a bear market on a ten-year old laptop in a care home.

 Equity risk is related to time in the market, not your age

 If you’re 50, you’re statistically likely to live for at least 35 years, and maybe much longer.
-That’s enough time to ride the ups and downs of stock market volatility.
+That’s enough time to ride more ups and downs of stock market volatility.

 More equities may mean you can save less

-I’m not suggesting you should save less, if you can afford to save more.
+I’m not suggesting you should save less if you can afford to save more.
 But if you’re 57, money is tight, and you’re thinking of shuffling your money into bonds ahead of retirement at 67, perhaps you should pause.

 The number one priority is not to run out of money before you die.
 You can adjust by saving more or spending less – or by adjusting your exposure to riskier assets.

 Not so shy and retiring